PAGE 2. GO TO PAGE 1 (A-M).

 PACK Pres Pack of Monroe and Fayette counties, W.Va.
 Mr. Pack was enslaved by Anderson Pack of Ballard, Monroe County.
 Other names mentioned: Harry Pack, one of Pres Pack's two sons; Zenith Pack, a grandson; and Zenith's grandmother, Easter Swope Pack, wife of John Pack.
 Old Split Rail Added to Museum Pieces, Yesterday and Today, Shirley Donnelly, Post-Herald, Beckley, W.Va., 31 Jan 1974, Page 4.
 Clyde Spangler of Ballard brought Rev. Donnelly a rail that was split by Pres Pack.

 PARKER -- Asbury Parker, born in Cabell County, Va.
 (W.Va.)
 Asbury Parker: Escape from Slavery.
 I had almost fell out with God for making me a slave.
 Appalachian History.
-Mr. Parker's grave is unmarked.
+Mr. Parker's grave now has a marker.
 Find a Grave Memorial 170391798

 PARKER – Edmund Parker.
 Enslaved Community of Mount Vernon (scroll to bottom of linked page).